 If you are under the age of 40 and have a family history of breast cancer or have concerns related to your breasts, you may need to have your first mammogram earlier.
 Please consult with your physician for a specific recommendation.

 These products can contain microscopic materials which can mimic microcalcifications on your mammogram.
 Since microcalcifications can be an indication of breast cancer, we ask that these products not be worn on or around your breasts and under arms the day of your appointment.
 We do provide cleansing wipes to remove these products if going without is not an option.

 While mammographic compression could potentially cause implant rupture, it is extremely uncommon.
 During your mammogram, the technologist will use minimal compression when the implant is in view.
-Because the implant could obscure the majority of your breast tissue, specialized views called Eklund or implant displaced views will also be taken.
+Because the implant could obscure the majority of your breast tissue, specialized views called Eklund, or implant displaced views will also be taken.
 These views allow the technologist to apply adequate compression to the tissue in front of your implants while the implant remains safely behind the compression device.
-Your mammogram will need to be scheduled appropriately to provide the additional time required so please notify our office staff when scheduling of your breast augmentation.
+Your mammogram will need to be scheduled appropriately to provide the additional time required.
+Please notify our office staff when scheduling your breast augmentation.